prince475/todo_project/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
-Developed with ❤️ by [Prince Daniel].
+Developed with ❤️ by Prince Daniel.